serebrov/serebrov.github.io/content/2016-06-10-scaleway-docker-deployment.md

 The `deploy.sh` script uses docker-machine to build and run the containers on the remote server.
 There are several modes it can be used it:
 - `./deploy.sh` - deploy (or update) all projects locally
-- `./deploy.sh local projectA` - deploy only projectA locally
+- `./deploy.sh local projecta.com` - deploy only projecta.com locally
-- `./deploy.sh production` - deploy only projectA on the remote server
+- `./deploy.sh production` - deploy only projecta.com on the remote server
-- `./deploy.sh production projectA` - deploy only projectA on the remote server
+- `./deploy.sh production projecta.com` - deploy only projecta.com on the remote server

 The script looks like this: